rocket-pool/RPIPs/RPIPs/RPIP-4.md

 ### Quadratic Voting

 Quadratic voting is widely used as a more fair way of capturing community sentiment than 1-to-1 token voting.
 This method lessens the effects of vote buying on outcomes while being relatively simple to understand and engineer.
+The algorithm used here also includes a `0.5` factor for additional power flattening.

 ### RPL Stake and Weight